-A class initializer initializer expr specifies an expression that will be evaluated when an object will be created from the class, once all the instance variables have been initialized.
+A class initializer initializer expr specifies an expression that will be evaluated whenever an object is created from the class, once all its instance variables have been initialized.

 6.9.3 Class definitions

 A class definition class class-binding {and class-binding} is recursive.
 Each class-binding defines a class-name that can be used in the whole expression except for inheritance.
 It can also be used for inheritance, but only in the definitions that follow its own.